ht-diva/gwasstudio/README.md

 ## Overview

 GWASStudio is a comprehensive command-line interface (CLI) tool that serves as summary statistics store manager.
-The GWASStudio infrastructure is designed to facilitate Cross-Dataset Exploration of Genomics Summary Statistics, providing researchers with efficient means to manage, query, and analyze large-scale genomic GWAS QTL data.
+GWASStudio is a streamlined infrastructure for cross-dataset exploration of genomic summary statistics, enabling efficient management, querying, and analysis of large-scale GWAS and QTL data.

 ## Core Purpose